 Must have attended following his/her 8th grade year one of the following IASC events/programs prior to his/her candidacy: 1) State Convention; 2) Representative Assembly; and/or 3) Summer Leadership Workshop/Camp.

-Along with the nomination form, include letters of recommendation from his/her principal & the student council adviser or other teacher in his/her school.
+Along with the nomination form, each candidate should include letters of recommendation from his/her principal & the student council adviser or another teacher in his/her school.

-Following the interview, the Election Committee will identify as many as 2 successful nominated candidates whose name will appear on the official ballot at Representative Assembly.
+Following the interview, the Election Committee will identify as many as 2 successful nominated candidates per district whose name will appear on the official ballot at State Convention.

-At Representative Assembly, each candidate will deliver a speech advocating his/her candidacy not to exceed 3 minutes to all of the delegates gathered.
+At State Convention, each candidate will deliver a speech advocating his/her candidacy, not to exceed 3 minutes, to all of the delegates gathered.

 Delegate schools will vote.

-The new District Representative will be identified at the close of Representative Assembly.
+The new District Representative will be identified at the close of State Convention.